Skip to content

 pass

-Assume the "Func API" ID created for this function is func-api-xxxxx, and the parameters passed are x=100 (integer), y="hello" (string).
+Assuming the ID of the "Function API" created for this function is func-api-xxxxx, and the parameters passed are x=100 (integer), y="hello" (string).

 Then, the various calling methods are as follows: